-Ptr-Check (hard-copy printer equipment check): Appears when an equipment check condition is detected while attempting to perform a Copy request.
-This indicator is reset by pressing the Reset key.
+Ptr-Check (hard-copy printer equipment check) appears when an equipment check condition is detected while attempting to perform a Copy request.

-Usage Conflict: This indicator displays when a function is not allowed at the present time.
-This occurs if the START, STOP, INTR, MODE SEL, CHG DPLY, or DIAG key, etc. is pressed when another display console is already in manual functions control mode or when a previous request has not been completed.
+Usage Conflict appears when a function is not allowed at the present time.
+This occurs if the START, STOP, INTR, MODE SEL, CHG DPLY, or DIAG key, and so forth is pressed when another display console is already in manual functions control mode or when a previous request has not been completed.